ctrixcode/discord-webhook-manager/CONTRIBUTING.md

 ## License

-By contributing to Discord Webhook Manager, you agree that your contributions will be licensed under its ISC License.
+By contributing to Discord Webhook Manager, you agree that your contributions will be licensed under its GNU General Public License v3.0.